This post was first published on 24 January 2018 and has been updated to include the latest information.

 Stocks and bonds that you buy on SGX are automatically deposited and stored in your personal CDP account, rather than with the broker you used to complete the transaction.
-This allows you to view and manage the investments that you have made, even via multiple brokers, through a single CDP account.
+This allows you to view and manage all the investments that you have made, even via multiple brokers, through a single CDP account.

 Do note that each investor can only hold one direct account with CDP.
 Another thing you should note is that majority of the brokers in Singapore also offer nominee/ custodian accounts, where they take over the function of storing your investments after completing the transaction.
 There are pros and cons of doing this – namely paying slightly lower brokerage fees in exchange for less convenience and certain maintenance fees.